 How to Encrypt The Data on Your iOS Device

 Let’s not waste any time.
 First off, I’ll go ahead and show you how to encrypt the information stored on your iPhone, iPad, or iPod touch.
 It’s a simple process, and it only takes a few taps of your finger to encrypt your devices.

 The encryption process automatically takes place when you set a screen lock passcode for your device.
 Just follow the very few steps listed below, and all of your data stored on your device will be encrypted, as will any other files you save to your device in the future.

 Go to the “Settings” app on your iOS device.
 Scroll down until you see the “Touch ID & Passcode” menu item.
+(It will read “Face ID & Passcode” on iPhones and iPads that use Face ID.)
 Tap that.